vhoulbreque/road-simulator/README.md

 sys.path.insert(0, '../src/')
 ```

-In this simulator, each model of generation is composed of layers.
-The simpliest type of generator is the `Simulator`.
+Each simulator is composed of layers to make it is easy to adapt to your particular situation/track.
+The simpliest type of generator is the default `Simulator` object:
 ```python
 from simulator import Simulator